opensearch-project/sql/docs/user/general/values.rst

 NULL and MISSING Values
 =======================
-ODFE SQL has two ways to represent missing information.
+OpenSearch SQL has two ways to represent missing information.
 (1) The presence of the field with a NULL for its value. and (2) the absence of the filed.

 Please note, when response is in table format, the MISSING value is translate to NULL value.